 Foaming cleansers are generally recommended for those with oily, combination and normal skin as they can be a bit too drying for those with dry skin.
 With a foaming cleanser, a little goes a long way as a small amount easily lathers in your hands to effectively clean your whole face.
 Always read the packaging with foaming cleansers and avoid anything containing SLS’s and this can cause irritation and strip your skin of your natural oils.

-A creamy cleanser is a much gentler option and is recommend for dry, sensitive and normal skin.
+A creamy cleanser is a much gentler option and is recommended for dry, sensitive and normal skin.
 Creamy cleansers often have moisturising properties to ensure skin is not left feeling tight and dry after use.
 The consistency of a creamy cleanser can vary form thin and milk-like through to a thick cream, with each still removing impurities without drying or damaging the skin.

 An exfoliating cleanser should ideally be used 2-3 times a week and is suitable for all skin types.
 Exfoliators help polish the skin by removing any heavier more stubborn impurities your daily cleanser struggles with.
 Over exfoliating can have a negative impact on the skin causing irritation especially if your exfoliator contains any rough particles, so avoid using an exfoliator daily.